jpmorganchase/modular/docs/commands/build.md

 `--preserve-modules`: Preserve module structure in generated modules.

-`--changed`: Build only packages whose workspaces contain files that have changed.
+`--changed`: Build only the packages whose workspaces contain files that have changed.
 Files that have changed are calculated comparing the current state of the repository with the branch specified by `compareBranch` or, if `compareBranch` is not set, with the default git branch.